Peace at Last – 1918

 The music of ‘Peace at Last’ was composed especially for the project and local people joined in the singing.
 You can listen to this, against a backdrop of local period images by clicking the image below…

-Children can be heard chanting a poem which was created the project.
+Children can be heard chanting a poem which was created in the project.
 It contains strong and challenging questions posed by the youngsters of today.
 You can listen by clicking on the image below…

 In an earlier project, two textile pieces were made to depict WW1 period stories from Fort Brockhurst.